The Comprehensive Guide to Voluntary Administration (Updated 2021)

 What is voluntary administration?

 Voluntary administration is an insolvency procedure involving the appointment of an external administrator, known as a voluntary administrator.
-Usually it’s initiated by the company’s directors or by a secured creditor.
-Voluntary administration is a process for a business in financial strife and it helps determine the next best course of option for the business.
-It helps the business and its creditors resolve the business’s future direction quickly.
+It is usually initiated by the company’s directors or by a secured creditor.
+Voluntary administration is a process for a business in financial strife and helps determine the best course of option for the future of the business.
+It aims to help a business by addressing financial issues with respect to creditors.

 The external administrator